 ● In 1992 MFDC received 501(c)(3) status which opened the door for new funding such as the Chicago Community Foundation, the Chicago Tribune Foundation, Fel -Pro Foundation and the WPWR-TV Foundation.

-The incorporation also led to the Museum of Science and Industry choosing MFDC as the official
+The 501(c)(3) status also led to the Museum of Science and Industry choosing MFDC as the official presenter of all the entertainment for the annual festival.

 That same year the company celebrated its tenth anniversary with a banquet and show at the South Shore Cultural Center.